Course type: Online; Self-Paced

 Given the highly technical and scientific knowledge required by Paramedics, which in turn requires investment in high-quality simulated practice, this course ensures the development of the skills necessary to minimize errors in the real-life setting.
 Complex situations related to toxins and the environment require a systematic approach, using early resuscitation when necessary.

-Paramedics: Toxins and Environmental Threats course, using virtual patients, is designed to provide a resource for clinical practice and consequently ensure the best patient care, safety, and results such as drug and inhalation intoxications.
+Paramedics: Emergency Management of Poisoning course, using virtual patients, is designed to provide a resource for clinical practice and consequently ensure the best patient care, safety, and results such as drug and inhalation intoxications.

 - 5 Modules